fongandrew/hydeout/hsn.md

 ### Parallel transport

-But wait, rotation-equivariant features do depend on the choice of coordinate system and rotate with the chosen orientation of the kernel.
+But wait, rotation-equivariant features are encoded using a coordinate system and this encoding changes with the chosen coordinate system.
 We correctly propagate these features with parallel transport along shortest geodesics.
 This transport amounts to a rotation, which can be directly applied to the rotation-equivariant features.

 <img src="/assets/img/publications/hsn/paralleltransport.gif" style="margin: 0 auto">